domhnallohanlon/arduinonotes/motors.md

 <img src="img/dcMotor_pic.jpg" alt="Pic of Motor" class="img-responsive center-block">

 There are quite a few different parts in even the cheapest motor, but for the sake of simplicity we can consider just the most important parts.
+A DC motor consists of a permanent magnet, an electromagnet and a housing to constraion them both.

 ###Rotor

 The "inside bit" that rotates is called the rotor.
 This tpyically consists of a copper coil that functions as an electo-magnet.
+DC motors where the outer casing rotates are known as out runner motors and are typically found in very high speed devices such as quadcopters.

 ###Stator

 Surrounding the rotor is the "outside bit", or that stator, which is a stationary component.
 This consists of the case of the motor and more magnets, which can be either permanent or electro-magnets.

+###H-Bridge

+Even the smallest DC motors are capable of consuming quite a bit of current.
+Since the Arduino is only capable of supplying as mere 20mA of current we are going to need some external circuitry, such as a h-bridge.

+<iframe frameborder='0' height='448' marginheight='0' marginwidth='0' scrolling='no' src='https://circuits.io/circuits/2467321-lab-3-motor-control-with-h-bridge/embed#breadboard' width='650'></iframe>

 ## Steppers